 #3 Nose: Acne on the nose generally denotes cardiovascular issues.
 If you often drink heavy amounts of alcohol, consume spicy foods, or have trouble regulating your blood pressure, you may be prone to acne on the nose.
 Whether you are aware of potential high blood pressure issues or not, it is important to maintain a healthy diet, avoiding caffeine, alcohol, limiting spicy foods, and incorporating tons of fruits and veggies to keep your heart healthy, and thus nose acne at bay.

 #4 Chin: Every month, females far and wide get the dreaded chin pimple, and you guessed it: it’s hormones.
 During our monthly cycle, our hormones are pretty much all over the place.
-This hormonal imbalance manifests itself as acne breakouts on the chin.
-While there isn’t too much we can do to fix this, except wait it out until our cycle is over, knowing why you constantly break out there is important.
+This imbalance manifests itself as acne breakouts on the chin.
+While there isn’t too much we can do to fix this, except wait it out until our cycle is over, knowing why you constantly break out in this area is important.
 Knowledge (and concealer!) is power!